Sleeping in Airports

 Hotel Shuttles

 The hotel shuttle stop is at Entrance 4 of Terminal 1.
-Passengers arriving into Terminal 2 can visit the hotel service counters in the Arrivals Hall in order to request shuttle service.
+Passengers arriving in Terminal 2 can request shuttle service at the hotel service counters in the Arrivals Hall.

 See also Airport Hotels above.